-With the key in the ignition switch turned to the ON/ RUN position, the fuel reserve warning light comes on.
+With the key in the ignition switch turned to the ON/RUN position, the fuel reserve warning light comes on.
 It should go out immediately when the engine is running.

-If the warning light does not go out after starting the engine, or if it comes on while driving, it indicates that the fuel level is down to the reserve quantity of approximately 2.1 gallons (8 liters).
+If the warning light does not go out after starting the engine, or if it comes on while driving, it indicates that the fuel level is down to the reserve quantity of approximately 2 gal (7.5 L).